pverkind/nuwayri_d3/README.md

 A start has been made to compartmentalize the code:

+* js/main.js contains the main code for creating the graph, filters etc.
-* js/dataPreparation.js contains the prepareData function that formats the raw input data (ms_reuse and stats)
+* js/dataPreparation.js contains the prepareMsData and prepareStats functions that format the raw input data (ms_reuse and stats)
-* js/filterFunctions.js will contain a function for each filter (character_match, date, ...);
+* js/filterFunctions.js contains a function for each filter (character_match, date, ...);
   those functions process the input from the sliders, filter the data accordingly, and update the graph
 * js/sliderCreation.js contains a constructor function for new sliders; given a name, label, minimum and maximum values, and a filter function that should be invoked when the slider changes, a new slider is created.
 Uses the noUiSlider, see  https://refreshless.com/nouislider

-BUT: the main js code is still in the html file!
+* js/apiCalls.js contains a dummy function emulating a call to the metadata API.
+* js/urlParser.js contains a function to parse the page's URL; this is not functional yet.

 ## TO DO: